-Test Automation Framework with Selenium and Docker : Robust Continuous Integration architecture
+Test Automation with Selenium and Docker – Framework Design

 In the rapidly evolving world of software development, the need for efficient and reliable testing methodologies cannot be overstated.
 Test automation has become a cornerstone for Agile and DevOps practices, enabling teams to deliver high-quality software at speed.
 This blog post explores building a robust test automation framework with Selenium and Docker, addressing key challenges faced by test automation engineers today.